Updated Reviewed quarterly

 Important Risk Warning

-ARKK fell over 75% from its 2021 peak.
+ARKK suffered a major drawdown from its 2021 peak (publicly reported in ARK's own filings; verify the current vs-peak figure on the issuer fact sheet).
 This is an extremely volatile fund suitable only for investors who can afford to lose a significant portion of their investment.

 What is ARKK ETF?